 If your neighbour is causing a problem, where possible, consider talking to them calmly about how this is affecting you.
 They may not know that their behaviour is bothering you and simply bringing this to their attention may be enough to resolve the matter.

 Because anti-social behaviour usually relates to repeated problems, it can be helpful to keep a diary of any ongoing issues.
 Record as much detail as possible: who was involved, the time and date, what happened, how long the problem lasted, how it affected you and if there were other witnesses.
 Take photos where possible to support your notes, but only if you feel safe doing so and are not going to make the situation worse.

 If you do not feel able to talk to the person who is causing a problem, or if you’ve tried this and the problem continues, we can investigate and take appropriate action.
 We would not disclose to perpetrators any information you provide unless we get your express permission.
 However, unless it’s a criminal matter which the Police have advised us about, we can’t usually take action against someone without speaking to them.
 This can mean your identity may become known.

 How to Report Anti-Social Behaviour

 - Using our online form

-We may not always be the sole or lead organisation involved in managing an ASB case and we will decide if action is possible or necessary on a case by case basis.
-We will be open and transparent in order to manage customer expectations from the outset.
-In situations where we do not have the powers or tools to tackle the issue, we may if appropriate work in partnership with other organisations, or signpost as necessary.
-Other agencies that help deal with anti social behaviour include
+We may not always be the sole or lead organisation involved in managing an ASB case and we will decide whether action is possible/necessary on a case-by-case basis.
+From the outset we will be open and transparent in managing customer expectations.
+In situations where we do not have the powers or tools to tackle the issue, we may work in partnership with other organisations, or signpost as necessary.
+Other agencies that help deal with ASB include

 - Verbal and physical abuse.